jsrebuild/build-your-own-vuejs/book/chapter2.md

 So how do observer notify watcher for data change?
 Observer pattern to the rescue!
 We define a new class called `Dep`, which means "Dependence", to serve as a mediator.
 Observer instance has a reference for all the deps it needs to notify when data changes.
 And each dep instance knows which watcher it needs to update.

-That's basically how the reactivity system works from a 100,000 feet view.
+That's basically how the reactivity system works from a 10,000 feet view.
 In the next few sections, we'll have a closer look at the implementation details of the reactivity system.

 ### 2.1 Dep

-The implemetation of `Dep` is stratforwd.
+The implemetation of `Dep` is straight forward.
 Each dep instance has a uid to for identification.
 The `subs` array records all watchers subscribe to this dep instance. `Dep.prototype.notify` call each subscribers' update method in `subs` array. `Dep.prototype.depend` is used for dependency collecttion during watcher's re-evaluation.
 We'll come to watchers later.
 For now you should only konw that `Dep.target` is the watcher instance being re-evaluated at the moment.
 Since this property is a static, so `Dep.target` works globally and points to one watcher at a time.

 *src/observer/dep.js*